-It pays for the inventor and patent attorney to draft claims together, in real time.
+It pays for the inventor and patent attorney to draft at least some claims together in real time.
 Doing this lets them tailor the claim language to what the inventor feels is the claim’s maximum scope, while avoiding whatever prior art the inventor knows about.

 Real-time claim drafting also gives the inventor and attorney a chance to brainstorm about what types of claim would be useful for a licensing program, and/or for litigation against competitors.

-[ADDED 2012-10-24:] For a useful approach to drafting claims, see this posting about gaming the Single-Sentence Rule.
+TIP: For a useful approach to drafting claims, see this step-by-step approach, as well as this posting about gaming the Single-Sentence Rule.

 Phase 4: Update the diagrams and description

-It will usually be a good idea to revise the diagrams and catalog entries to match the claim language.
+It will usually be a good idea to revise the diagrams and description to match the claim language.
 Doing so will make it easier for future readers to figure out what’s going on.

 Many patent attorneys will want to take the time to edit the worksheet’s complete sentences into a conventional-looking patent application before they file it.
 The editing work should be easy by that point, because most of the heavy lifting will be done.

-But consider this: The resource-flow diagrams and catalog worksheets should contain all the information required by the law for a patent application.
+But consider this: The resource-flow diagrams and the answers to the four questions should contain all the information required by the law for a patent application.
 So, it might make sense to immediately file these materials and the initial claims “as is,” as a provisional patent application.
-Doing so would let the inventor quickly establish an early filing date, while buying time for the patent attorney to do additional editing and claim drafting for a non-provisional application.
+Doing so would let the inventor quickly establish an early filing date, while buying time for the patent attorney to do additional editing and claim drafting for a traditional non-provisional application.